Editor's note: This article was originally published April 26, 2015; it was updated March 15, 2018 to reflect the latest information.

 How you can help

-- Donate to our Humanitarian Response Fund: Your gift will help people in Nepal recover and support our emergency efforts to crises in Syria, South Sudan, Ukraine and around the world.
+- Donate to our Humanitarian Response Fund: Your gift will help people in Nepal recover and support our emergency efforts to crises in Syria, South Sudan, Yemen and around the world.
 Give now ▸

 - Stay informed.
 Read more stories about our work and those we are helping.